Philosophical pessimism: Ancient times

 One of the central points of Buddhism, which originated in ancient India, is the claim that life is full of suffering and unsatisfactoriness.
 This is known as duḥkha in the Four Noble Truths.

-In the book of Ecclesiastes in the Hebrew Bible, the religious text of Judaism, the author laments the meaninglessness of human life, views life as worse than death, and expresses antinatalistic sentiments towards coming into existence.
+In the book of Ecclesiastes, contained in the Hebrew Bible, the author laments the meaninglessness of human life, views life as worse than death, and expresses antinatalistic sentiments towards coming into existence.
 These views were of primary focus in Gnosticism, an early religious movement in early Christianity and, to a lesser extent, Judaism, wherein the body is seen as a type of a "prison" for the soul and the world as a type of hell.